Deepsika05/CODTECH_DS_02/README.md

 DOMAIN    : DATA SCIENCE
 DURATION  : 4 WEEKS
 MENTOR    : NEELA SANTOSH
-Deep learning for image recognition
+This task involves creating a model using Deep learning for image recognition and it gives you a solid foundation for building a CNN-based image recognition model with data augmentation, transfer learning, and evaluation.

 import tensorflow as tf
 from tensorflow.keras import datasets, layers, models